 Students understand how the physical world is chemically constructed, the interaction between human activities and the environment and the use that human beings make of the planet's resources.
 Science inquiry skills and science as a human endeavour are integral to a student's learning, interwoven into four key topics:

-- monitoring the environment
+- Monitoring the environment

-- managing chemical processes
+- Managing chemical processes

-- organic and biological chemistry
+- Organic and biological chemistry

-- managing resources.
+- Managing resources.

+School-based Assessment 70%

-- Skills and Applications Task 40% - Investigation Folio 30%
+- Skills and Applications Task 40%

+- Investigation Folio 30%

-• External Assessment 30%
+External Assessment 30%